Alan Cranston: U.S. Senator

 On April 23, 1974, Cranston stated that members of the Veterans Administration had been encouraged to contribute to Nixon's reelection campaign and that head of the Veterans Administration Donald E. Johnson was privy to these activities.
 Cranston's allegations were corroborated later that day by a former VA employee.

 In 1974, Cranston defeated Republican H.L.
 "Bill" Richardson, a conservative state senator previously affiliated with the John Birch Society.
 Cranston polled 3,693,160 votes (60.5%) to Richardson's 2,210,267 (36.2%).

 In 1979, after 19 senators signed a letter indicating that their support for the SALT II treaty hinged on President Jimmy Carter's response to its impact on U.S. defense posture, Cranston said their concerns were legitimate but mostly did not "relate directly to the text of the SALT II treaty" and it was likely that their reservations about the treaty could be resolved without using killer amendments.

 In 1980, Cranston defeated Republican Paul Gann, 4,705,399 (56.5%) to 3,093,426 (37.1%).
-His campaign was notable for a July 31 benefit that was the last concert The Eagles played at together for 14 years.
+His campaign was notable for a July 31 benefit that was the last concert the Eagles played at together for 14 years.
 During the event Cranston's wife thanked Eagles guitarist Don Felder for performing, to which Felder reportedly replied, "You're welcome...I guess."
 Bandmate Glenn Frey took exception to Felder's comment, leading to onstage bickering and the band's breakup immediately after the concert.

 In March 1981, Cranston was one of 24 elected officials to issue a joint statement calling on the Reagan administration to find a peaceful solution to the Ulster conflict.

 In April 1981, during a Senate floor speech, Cranston asserted that India and Pakistan had entered the final stages of their preparation for nuclear test sites, speculating that India "will decide to make another test at the Pokaran site in the next few months" and Pakistan "could produce the fissile materials for a similar test, perhaps by the end of this year, most likely by the end of 1982."
 He did not identify the source of his information, but senior Reagan administration officials verified "the gist of Senator Cranston's information."

-The New York Times called Cranston a "bald, craggy-looking, none-too-charismatic man."

-Cranston was reelected in 1986, defeating Republican nominee Congressman Ed Zschau.
+Cranston was reelected in 1986, narrowly defeating Republican nominee Congressman Ed Zschau after an expensive and heated election.

 On October 2, 1990, Cranston was one of nine senators to vote against the nomination of David Souter for Associate Justice of the Supreme Court.